webdiscus/html-bundler-webpack-plugin/README.md

 ✅ **Profit**

-You specify all the source scripts and styles in **one right place** (in HTML), instead of defining them in **many non-logic places**: defining JS files in Webpack Entry, importing SCSS into a JS file.
+You specify all the source scripts and styles in **one right place**, in HTML, and you no longer need to define them in Webpack entry or import styles in JS.

 ❓If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.

-## 🔆 NEW in releases `1.13.0 - 1.14.0`
+## 🔆 Last changes

 - Add the [root](#loader-option-root) loader option to enable processing of asset files with the leading `/` root path.
-- Add the [preload](#option-preload) option to auto generate preload tags for resources such as font, image, script, style, etc.
+- Add the [preload](#option-preload) option to auto generate preload tags for resources such as font, image, script, style.
+- Add the `views` option for the `nunjucks` preprocessor.

 📋 See the [changelog](https://github.com/webdiscus/html-bundler-webpack-plugin/blob/master/CHANGELOG.md) for full **release notes**.